 - Find a local Orthopedic Surgeon in your town

-What are the symptoms and signs of joint hypermobility?
+What are joint hypermobility symptoms and signs?

 Signs of the syndrome are the ability to place the palms of the hands on the floor with the knees fully extended, hyperextension of the knee or elbow beyond 10 degrees, and the ability to touch the thumb to the forearm.